MIROC-DOC/model_description/md_en/p-intro.md

 $$

-     $q$: Specific Humidity;
-     $F{q}$: Vertical Steam Flux.
+     $q$: Specific Humidity; $F{q}$: Vertical Water Vapor Flux.

      ### Fundamental Equations in the Ground

- Considered in terms of $z$ coordinates with the downward direction positive.
- After all, all vertical fluxes are positive upward.
+ Consider the $z$ coordinates with the downward direction positive.
+As expected, the vertical fluxes are all positive in the upward direction.

 4. thermal formula